On divisorial (i) classes: Abstract

 \section{Abstract}

-In this paper we study \textit{$(-1)$ classes} for the blow up of projective space $\mathbb{P}^n$ in several points.
-We generalize Noether's inequality, and we prove that all $(-1)$ classes are in bijective correspondence with the orbit of the Weyl group action on one exceptional divisor following Nagata's original approach.
-This correspondence was first noticed by Laface and Ugaglia.
-Moreover, we prove that the irreducibility condition from the definition of $(-1)$ classes can be replaced by the numerical condition of having positive intersection with all $(-1)$ classes of smaller degree via the Mukai pairing.
+In this paper we introduce and study \emph{divisorial $(i)$ classes} for the blow up of projective space $\mathbb{P}^n$ in several points for $i\in \{-1,0,1\}$.
+We generalize Noether's inequality, and we prove that all divisorial $(i)$ classes are in bijective correspondence with the orbit of the Weyl group action on one exceptional divisor following Nagata's original approach.
+Moreover, we prove that the irreducibility condition from the definition of divisorial $(i)$ classes can be replaced by the numerical condition of having positive intersection with all divisorial $(-1)$ classes of smaller degree via the Mukai pairing.

 { }